xiaoshan1994/xiaoshan1994.github.io/content/english/post/research_IGA_0607(2).md

 The TPP's current members(11) are **Japan, Malaysia, Vietnam, Singapore, Brunei, Australia, New Zealand, Canada, Mexico, Chile and Peru**.

-China, South Korea and Thailand have also expressed interests in joining the TPP, which covers a market of nearly 500 million people.
+China, South Korea and Thailand have also expressed interest in joining the TPP, which covers a market of nearly 500 million people.

 ##　*Farmers' opposition to UK-Australia trade deal grows*

 https://www.bbc.com/news/science-environment-57268681

 ## research route
-* Data: EXIOBASE of 2020.
-* Four research areas: UK, Australia, the rest of EU(RoEU), and the rest of the world(RoW)
-* Indicators for environment footprints: water used and co2 emissions.
-2. Scenario 1: normal trade (normal beef trade in EXIOBASE 2020) See water used and co2 emissions of UK's beef
+1. business as usual

+scenaro 2:
+All the beef imported from Australia.
+RoEU